 In his professional life, professor Granieri has been admitted to practice in Italy as an attorney-at-law (Rome bar).
 Former Head of the Intellectual Property and Technology Transfer group at the Fondazione Torino Wireless, he practiced law in Italy and was legal counsel with the Office of Technology Transfer of University of California (Oakland), working in the field of university/industry relations and international technology transfer deals.
 He is member of the Italian Association of Comparative Law, the Italian Society of Law and Economics, and AIPPI.

-Prof. Granieri is currently vice president of MITO Technology, the largest Italian intellectual property licensing company and member of the Academic Advisory Board of the European Patent Academy in Munich.
-He is former board member of ARTI Puglia (the regional agency for technology and innovation), Mekna (a biomechanical mechanics manufacturing company) and NETVAL (the Italian Network for the Valorization of Research).
-He is currently board member of a ITL, a spin-off company of the University of Brescia.
+Prof. Granieri served as vice president of MITO Technology, the largest Italian intellectual property licensing company and was member of the Academic Advisory Board of the European Patent Academy in Munich.
+He is former board member of ARTI Puglia (the regional agency for technology and innovation), Mekna (a biomechanical mechanics manufacturing company) and is now board member of NETVAL (the Italian Network for the Valorization of Research) and ITL, a spin-off company of the University of Brescia.
 From 2014 to 2016, professor Granieri was board member and vice president of ASTPPRoton (the pan-European association of technology transfer professionals).
 Professor Granieri acted several times as consultant for the European Patent Office and was the member of the IPR Expert group of the European Commission (DG Enterprise) for the exploitation of patents.

 Professor Granieri has published extensively in the field of economic analysis of law, antitrust, intellectual property and contract law.
 He is author of three books and authored an co-authored more than a hundred of book chapters and scientific articles.